 This specification specifically does not address the problem of defining, implementing, or configuring the underlying distributed tracing system.
-The proposal assumes an environment where all services use a common opentracing.io implementation (all zipkin compatible, all jaeger compatible, ...).
+The proposal assumes an environment where all services use a common OpenTracing implementation (all Zipkin compatible, all Jaeger compatible, ...).

 The information about a Span that is propagated between services is typically called a SpanContext.
 It is not the intent of this specification to define the exact format for how SpanContext information is stored or propagated.
-Our use case is for applications running in an environment where all applications use the same Tracer implementation, and microservices that require explicit tracing logic use the opentracing API.
-Work on defining common formats for SpanContexts and implementations that use the common format is being done at open-census.
-The open-census API appears very similar to opentracing, but support for open-census Tracers will probably require a separate MicroProfile specification.
+Our use case is for applications running in an environment where all applications use the same Tracer implementation, and microservices that require explicit tracing logic use the OpenTracing API.
+Work on defining standard wire protocols and consistent APIs for handling trace (and metric) data is being done at OpenCensus.
+The OpenCensus API appears very similar to OpenTracing, but support for OpenCensus Tracers will require a separate MicroProfile specification.